Decontamination of Mutual Contamination Models: Algorithms for the Population Case

 Applying the resampling approach to \eqref{example_problem_2} can be shown to fail by observing that the inverse of the resampled mixing matrix does not satisfy condition \emph{3} of Lemma \ref{2_blanchard2014}.
 Thus, although the problem instances \eqref{example_problem} and \eqref{example_problem_2} have the same partial label matrix, the resampling procedure only works for one of these.

-Next, we turn to developing an algorithm that solves classification with partial labels for a wide class of mixing matrices and partial labels.
+Next, we turn to presenting an algorithm that solves classification with partial labels for a wide class of mixing matrices and partial labels.
 We propose the PartialLabel algorithm (see Algorithm \ref{partial_label_alg}).
-PartialLabel proceeds by iteratively finding sets of candidate distributions $\vec{W} \coloneq (W_1, \ldots, W_L)^T$ for increasing values of $k$.
-Given each $\vec{W}$, it runs an algorithm VertexTest (see Algorithm \ref{vertex_test_alg}) that uses $\tilde{\vec{P}}$ and the partial label matrix $\vec{S}$ to determine whether $\vec{W}$ is a permutation of the base distributions $\vec{P}$.
+PartialLabel proceeds by iteratively creating sets of candidate distributions $\vec{W} \coloneq (W_1, \ldots, W_L)^T$ via the subroutine CreateCandidates (see Algorithm \ref{generate_candidate_alg}).
+Given each $\vec{W}$, it runs an algorithm VertexTest (see Algorithm \ref{vertex_test_alg}) that uses $\tilde{\vec{P}}$ and the partial label matrix $\bPi^+$ to determine whether $\vec{W}$ is a permutation of the base distributions $\vec{P}$.
 If $\vec{W}$ is a permutation of $\vec{P}$, VertexTest constructs the corresponding permutation matrix for relating these distributions.
 If not, it reports failure and the PartialLabel algorithm increments $k$ and finds another set of candidate distributions.